tiendat104/Conditional_GAN_Mnist/README.md

 # Conditional_GAN_Mnist
 # Abstract
+This project is our team's final project for the course CS492 Machine learning Computer vision at Kaist University.
-In this project, we implement a conditional GAN model for the Mnist dataset.
+Inside this project, we implement conditional GAN model for the Mnist dataset.

 # Installation
 - keras==2.4.3